fpantigny/nicematrix/README.md

 For the documentation in English, run: `lualatex nicematrix.tex` (several compilations are required).

-For the documentation in French, run: `lualatex nicematrix-french.tex`
+For the documentation in French, run: `lualatex nicematrix-french.tex` (several compilations are required).